Dietary Interventions for ASD and ADHD

-Again, there is no one-size fits all.
+There is no one-size fits all.
 No magic cure.
-The key is to develop a nutritional strategy that optimizes function.
-Again, there are 2 parts to this process - detecting and removing whatever irritation we can and feeding in a way that supports the body's ability to self regulate and grow and function well.
+The key is to develop a nutritional strategy that optimizes function by removing irritation and feeding in a way that supports the body's ability to self regulate and function well.

-Here are a few of the dietary intervention I have used with autistic children to pin point food triggers while at the same time ensuring the diet is nutritionally dense, that blood sugar is stable and that absorption is optimized.
+Here are a few of the dietary intervention I have used to pin point food triggers while at the same time ensuring the diet is nutritionally dense, that blood sugar is stable and that absorption is optimized.

 Gluten free / Casein Free / Soy Free